 Use window treatments to block the sun.
 Keeping shades drawn or blinds down in rooms that get direct sun can cut down on the amount of heat entering your home during the day.

 Consider exterior sun blockers.
 Awnings and shade trees are two other options for blocking the sun during the day.
 If you decide to plant trees, make sure to plant deciduous trees on the sunniest sides of your house.
-This way you'll get shade in the summer, yet can still use the sun's warmth in the autumn (when the leaves fall) and winter.
+This way you'll get shade in the summer, yet can still use the sun's warmth in the autumn and winter.

 Keep the air flowing.
 Make sure there is nothing, like draperies or furniture, blocking air vents.
 If you do find that your cool air is being wasted blowing up behind curtains, there are inexpensive plastic air directors you can pick up at the hardware store to direct the flow of air out into the room.